 RCE costs for reclamation currently include the following categories: roads; exploration roads and drill pads; RIBs; water and tailings ponds; electrical infrastructure; buildings and equipment; portal and vent raise plugging; waste rock reclamation; re-vegetation; and contractor management.
-The most current RCE was approved by the BLM and the NDEP in September 2022 in the amount of \$7,544,335.
+The most current RCE for the Cove Helen underground mine was approved by the BLM and the NDEP in September 2022 in the amount of \$7,544,335.
+In addition, the RCE for McCoy Cove exploration is \$865,763 and for the McCoy Cove Mine is \$5,431,494.